HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 ### Schema Declaration

 First of all, we declare the relations we use throughout the program.
 These relations refer to tables that will appear in your database.
-See [deepdive sql TODO](fill in with real link) for details on how to interact with the database.
+See [deepdive sql](ops-data.md) for details on how to interact with the database.
 The order doesn't matter, but it's a good idea to place them at the beginning because that makes it easier to understand.

 #### Relations Syntax